-The uses of nanomaterials can be very different and concern many fields of application: foodstuffs, cosmetics, clothing and textiles, household, electronic and digital appliances (screens), sports equipment, windows and building materials, aeronautics, cars (bodywork, paints, windows, tires, fuels, etc.), boats, armament & defense, etc.
+The uses of nanomaterials can be very different and concern many fields of application: food, cosmetics, clothing and textiles, household appliances, electronics and digital (screens), sports equipment, glass and construction materials, aeronautics, cars (bodywork, paints, windows, tires, fuels, …), boats, armament & defense, etc.

-The some existing inventories and censuses can be consulted to try to get an idea of the types of products concerned, but they unfortunately do not provide solid, precise and/or up-to-date information.
+The few existing inventories and censuses can be consulted to try to get an idea of the types of products involved, but unfortunately they do not provide solid, accurate and/or up-to-date information.

-This is why we invite you to support our work to obtain more transparent information, via product testing, the plea for a generalization oflabeling [nano] and reliable and publicly accessible registers: theimproved r-nano registry and the establishment ofa European register are among our priorities!
+That is why we invite you to support our work to obtain more transparent information, through product testing, advocacy for the generalization oflabeling [nano] and reliable and publicly accessible registers: theimprovement of the r-nano register and the establishment ofa European register are among our priorities!